mm80843/T3.5/docs/Benef/PBN__Benef_835.md

 # __Cost savings__

-## Name of the Benefit

-The combined use of WBE and clinical testing can save billions of dollars by reducing the cost and time associated with individual testing of the entire population.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors would benefit from reduced labor costs, leading to higher profitability.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_908.md)